-b) Sink a location or "discovery" shaft on the claim to a depth of at least eight feet from the lowest part of the rim of the shaft at the surface or deeper, if necessary, to a depth where mineral in place is disclosed in the shaft.
-(This shaft should measure not less than 4 ft. x 6 ft. in cross section.)
-Any open cut, adit, or tunnel is equivalent, as location work, to a shaft sunk from the surface, provided it is equal in amount of work to a shaft 8 ft. deep by 4 ft. wide by 6 ft. long, and provided a lode or mineral in place is cut at a depth of 10 ft. from the surface.
-(Particular attention is called to the fact the face of an open cut must measure at least 10 feet high.
-Many locators are under the impression that it need be only 8 feet.)
+b) Sink a location or "discovery" shaft on the claim to a depth of at least eight feet from the lowest part of the rim of the shaft at the surface.
+The term "location shaft" is preferable to "discovery shaft" to avoid confusion with a discovery of mineral which may or may not be in the shaft.
+This shaft should measure not less than 4 ft. x 6 ft. in cross section.

+Any open cut, adit, or tunnel is equivalent as location work to a shaft sunk from the surface, provided it is equal in amount of work to a shaft 8 ft. deep by 4 ft. wide by 6 ft. long, and provided a lode or mineral in place is cut at a depth of 10 feet from the surface.
+Particular attention is called to the statutory requirement that the face of an open cut must measure at least 10 feet high.
+Many locators are under the impression that it need be only 8 feet.